margaretmf/margaretmf.github.io/portfolio.md

 ## UVA Data Mining Class - Crime Modeling

-Crime is a big issue in Chicago, and there is open data on where crime occurs in Chicago.
+Crime is an issue in Chicago, and there is open data on where crime occurs in Chicago.
 There is also other open spatial data.

 In statistics, kernel density estimation (KDE) is a non-parametric way to estimate the probability density function of a random variable, like crime and where crime occurs.
 Kernel density estimation is a fundamental data smoothing problem where inferences about the population are made, based on a finite data sample.